 Graduates of the program will:

-Consistent with the UC Irvine Program in Nursing Science mission to provide strong, research-based academic and professional programs, the new Community and Population Health Nursing (CPHN) concentration aims to prepare excellent researchers, educators and clinicians.
+Consistent with the UC Irvine School of Nursing mission to provide strong, research-based academic and professional programs, the new Community and Population Health Nursing (CPHN) concentration aims to prepare excellent researchers, educators and clinicians.

 Goals of the CPHN concentration are to prepare graduate nurses to lead and expand care to underserved populations in the following areas: